SS Andrea Doria: Return to New York; families

 Because of the scattering of Andrea Doria passengers and crew among the various rescue vessels, some families were separated during the collision and rescue.
-It was not clear who was where, and just who had survived, until after all the ships with survivors arrived in New York.
-In all, six different ships participated in the rescue of the passengers and crew of Andrea Doria, including the heavily damaged Stockholm, which steamed back to New York under its own power with a United States Coast Guard after the others.
+It was not clear who was where, and just who had survived, until all the ships with survivors arrived in New York.
+In all, six different ships participated in the rescue of the passengers and crew of Andrea Doria, including the heavily damaged Stockholm, which steamed back to New York under its own power with a United States Coast Guard escort after the others.

-During the wait, New York City-based ABC Radio Network news commentator Edward P. Morgan broadcast a stirring account of the collision, not telling listeners that his 14-year-old daughter Linda Morgan had been aboard Andrea Doria and was feared dead.
+During the wait, New York City–based ABC Radio Network news commentator Edward P. Morgan broadcast a stirring account of the collision, not telling listeners that his 14-year-old daughter Linda Morgan had been aboard Andrea Doria and was feared dead.
 It was later revealed that she had been thrown from her bed when the two ships collided only to land on Stockholms deck, suffering moderate but not life-threatening injuries and earning the epithet "miracle girl".
 The following night, after learning the good news, Edward P. Morgan's emotional broadcast became one of the more memorable in radio news history.

 Among Andrea Doria's passengers were Hollywood actress Ruth Roman and her three-year-old son, Richard.
 In the 1950 film Three Secrets, Roman had portrayed a distraught mother waiting to learn whether or not her child had survived a plane crash.
 She and her son were separated from each other during the collision and evacuation.
 Rescued, Roman had to wait to learn her child's fate, which resulted in a media frenzy for photos as she waited at the pier in New York City for her child's safe arrival aboard one of the rescue ships.
-Actress Betsy Drake, wife of movie star Cary Grant, also escaped from the sinking liner, as did Philadelphia mayor Richardson Dilworth and songwriter Mike Stoller (of the team Leiber and Stoller).
+Actress Betsy Drake, who was married to movie star Cary Grant at the time, also escaped from the sinking liner, as did Philadelphia mayor Richardson Dilworth and songwriter Mike Stoller (of the team Leiber and Stoller).